-According to HIA, housing is more affordable now than ever before in over 20 years.
+According to HIA, housing is more affordable now than it has been in over 20 years.
 Despite this, evidence suggests it may not necessarily be any easier to get a house.

 The HIA Affordability Report for the June quarter, 2020 showed housing is currently the most affordable it’s been since 1999.
 The report revealed a 5.6% jump in the HIA-Housing Affordability Index for capital cities (83.4%).

 “This improvement in affordability means that it now requires less than 1.2 average incomes to service a mortgage on a median priced dwelling in Australia’s capitals,” the report stated.

 “This is a rapid improvement from just three years ago when it required more than 1.4 times the average income to service the same mortgage.”